-Across from the entrance to plantation house Rooi Catootje on Curacao, the new Mongui Maduro library has taken it’s shape.
+Across from the entrance to plantation house Rooi Catootje on Curacao, the new Mongui Maduro library has taken shape.
 The large collection of books, magazines and other media used to be stored in the manor itself.
-However, it became impossible to regulate the climate good enough to conserve the massive collection properly.
-For this reasong, we designed a more controllable building that is modern but not overshadowing the other building on the plot.
+However, it became impossible to regulate the climate enough to conserve the massive collection properly.
+For this reason, we designed a more controllable building that is modern but not overshadowing the other building on the plot.
 On top of this, we balanced Mongui Maduro very well with the surrounding nature.

 Downstairs, the library levels are made up out of multiple parallel walls that continue into the garden.
 Patios ensure that the Mongui Maduro rooms gets enough light and, together with the continuing walls, add a balanced interaction with the surrounding nature.